philipdelff/NMsim/README.md

 # NMsim
-`NMsim` is an R package that can start Nonmem jobs from within
-R. Most notably, it can simulate Nonmem models (using the `NMsim` function) based on just a simulation data set and a path to a estimation control stream. `NMsim` needs to be able to run `Nonmem` (and currently also `PSN`) to work.
+`NMsim` is an R package that can modify and start Nonmem jobs from within R. Most notably, it can simulate Nonmem models (using the `NMsim` function) based on just a simulation data set and a path to a estimation control stream.
+It will also retrive and combine output tables with input data once Nonmem has finished and return the results to R.

 ## Install
 Easiest way to install `NMsim` is using the `remotes` package to install with R: